pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

    ![Screenshot of Rocket Provider details.](images/tanzu-rockets-crd-detail.png)

-   The printer columns that were defined in the CRD are now rendered in the **Overview** section.
+   The printer columns that you defined in the CRD are now rendered in the **Overview** section.
-   This holds true for any CRD that you define that includes the `additionalPrinterColumns` definition.
+   This happens with any CRD that you define and that includes the `additionalPrinterColumns` definition.

 4. Go to the end of the section to see the full resource in JSON format.